delendum-xyz/delendum.xyz/_writings/2023-10-30-valida-review.md

 *Currently, based on our development trajectory, we project a combined total of 68 days (36 for Plonky3 and 32 for Valida) to complete the MVP.*

+**Early Access Program**

+As we continue our journey in refining and expanding the capabilities of Valida and its compiler infrastructure, we are excited to explore the possibility of launching an early access program.
+Before our broader open-source release – encompassing the Valida compiler, toolchain, and associated utilities – we're considering granting complimentary and early access to a select group of trusted partners.
+This initiative aims to foster a closer collaboration, enabling us to receive invaluable feedback directly from our most engaged users.
+Such partnerships will be instrumental in refining our systems, ensuring that when we move to a wider release, we present a product that is robust, reliable, and meets the diverse needs of our community.
+If the prospect of early engagement and collaboration resonates with you, we would be delighted to discuss the opportunity to welcome you as one of our early access partners.

+Please reach out to v@delendum.xyz for early access program.

 ### Table of Content

 - [Review criteria](#review-criteria)